klgunst/doci/README.md

 DOCI can be built with CMake and depends on BLAS and LAPACK.

-It is parallelized for shared memmory architectures with the Open Multi-Processing (OpenMP) API.
+It is parallelized for shared memory architectures with the Open Multi-Processing (OpenMP) API.

 In your terminal, do: